Šaltibarščiai – Lithuanian Cold Beetroot Soup

 - Cook the beets, or bake them in an oven.

-- Cut them in very thin slices.
-Alternately, you can coarsely grate them.
+- Cut them into very thin slices.
+Alternatively, you can coarsely grate them.

 - Cut the cucumber into small cubes.